 How to Get Help

-If you know someone has issues with continued substance use, seek professional help.
+If you know someone has issues with continued opioid or drug use, seek professional help.
 A doctor can screen for signs of drug use and related health conditions and suggest possible next steps.
 Other more immediate resources include: